34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Pectorals

 Lie on the floor with your face down and keeping the palms also facing down.
 When your partner pulls back on the hands, there will be a deep stretch within the chest muscles.
-If you have impingement in your shoulder, you shouldn’t do this stretch.
+If you have an impingement in your shoulder, you shouldn’t do this stretch.

 Source: Fitness and Power